vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/components-features.md

 # Key Components and Features of Tanzu GemFire

-Tanzu GemFire is an in-memory, distributed data grid that provides high-performance data storage, real-time querying and seamless scalability.
+Tanzu GemFire is an in-memory, distributed data grid that provides high-performance data storage, real-time querying, and seamless scalability.

 ![Components](images/image1.png)

-This diagram illustrates the architecture of a Tanzu GemFire distributed system, showcasing the interaction between cache clients, servers and locators.
-The cache clients maintain a local cache and connect to the server farm, where multiple GemFire servers store and manage distributed cache data.
-The locator plays a crucial role in load balancing and discovery, as it keeps track of active servers and directs clients to the least-loaded server.
+This diagram illustrates the architecture of a Tanzu GemFire distributed system, showing the interaction between cache clients, servers, and locators.
+Cache clients maintain a local cache and connect to a farm of GemFire servers, which store and manage distributed cache data.
+The locator plays a crucial role in discovery and load balancing by tracking active servers and directing clients to the least-loaded server.
 Clients request server information from the locator, which responds with optimal server details.
 Once connected, clients send and receive cache data while also receiving server events.
-The servers, in turn, share address and load information with the locator to ensure efficient client routing and system scalability.
+Servers share address and load information with the locator to ensure efficient client routing and system scalability.

+>**Note**
-**Note**: In GemFire, a member refers to any process locator, server, or client that participates in the distributed system.
+>In GemFire, a member refers to any process locator, server, or client that participates in the distributed system.
 Members collaborate to manage data, distribute load, and maintain cluster state through coordinated communication.

 ## Key Components

+Tanzu GemFire relies on several key components to manage data, handle client requests, and maintain cluster coordination.
+This section provides an overview of each component and its role.

 ### Locators

   * Locators help with member discovery and load balancing within a Tanzu GemFire cluster.

-  * Clients connect to a list of locators, which dynamically maintain a list of active servers for efficient request routing.
+  * Clients connect to locators, which dynamically maintain a list of active servers for efficient request routing.
-    For more information on Locators refer: [Locators](#locators)
+    For more information on Locators, see [Locators](#locators).

 ### Servers